-So You Think You Can Dance's Danny Tidwell Dead at 35
+So You Think You Can Dance's Danny Tidwell Dead at 35 After Car Accident

 "We will all remember the joy and passion you brought to everyone you came in contact with through out your journey," he continued.
 "A journey cut to short.
 You are a legend.
 And I love you so much Danny.
 Rest In Peace my brother.
 I can't believe I'm even typing this.
 Please pray for my mom and my family during this difficult time."

+Wall later wrote on his Instagram Story, "For those asking, my brother Danny was killed yesterday in a car accident.
+After all he's been thru.
+I can't believe he was taken away so sudden from us."

-Wall also shared throwback pics of Tidwell, including shots of him dancing as a child and images of him with his family.
+Wall shared throwback pics of Tidwell, including shots of him dancing as a child and images of him with his family.